 Think Before You Beach

 Yes, Indiana Dunes National Park is open for the most part.

 But, there are closures in still in place, and we ask visitors to abide by these closures for their safety as well as for the safety of other park visitors.
 Since we are under the authority of national and state CoronaVirus (COVID-19) guidelines, park closures are in a constant state of flux, and we must adjust to these orders as they develop.

 Indiana Dunes National Park COVID-19 Open and Closure Status:

+ALL BUILDINGS ARE NOW REQUIRING MASKS, VACCINATED OR NOT.
 The Indiana Dunes Visitor Center (Dorothy Buell Memorial Visitor Center), jointly managed by Porter County Tourism and the National Park Service, is open with modified operations to promote social distancing and safe practices in keeping with the Sate of Indiana’s Back on Track plan.
-The visitor center is open daily from 9:00 am to 4:00 pm Central Time.
-The Paul H. Douglas Center for Environmental Education is also open daily from 9:00 am to 4:00 pm Central Time.
+The visitor center is open daily from 8:00 am to 6:00 pm Central Time.
+The Paul H. Douglas Center for Environmental Education is also open daily from 9:00 am to 5:00 pm Central Time.
 These facilities' open status and hours of operation are subject to change if there is a change in the Indiana Covid 19 pandemic status.

 We recommend West Beach and here's some reasons why: